-Partners (optional): Send the communication strategies of CCs to the FCs, so that they can analyze them and share
+Partners (optional): Send the communication strategies of CCs to the FCs, so that they can analyze them and share their main findings, to be discussed at the meeting.

 Communication representatives.
 Enabling public support

 Target group

 This includes, inter alia, city marketing personnel, public engagement officers or urban planning staff.
 It can vary from city to city.